 To address the systemic math weaknesses, collaborative team and grade level meetings to inform and target the transition from Pre-K/Head Start to Kindergarten should be planned and implemented with fidelity.
-Creating a PD Crosswalk between Early Learning Standards and Kindergarten Readiness. should be a focus of Early Childhood and Pre-K instructors.
+Creating a PD Crosswalk between Early Learning Standards and Kindergarten Readiness, there should be a focus of Early Childhood and Pre-K instructors.
 Early Parent involvement and guidance in understanding the standards will increase the math readiness of Pre-K and Kindergarten students.
 Identifying vessels of support and intervention such as Google Classroom will work to strengthen parent and family engagement.
 Identifying, promoting and actively using supports and interventions will be strong solutions to the historically low math performance of Village Academy students.
 As a best practice administration will monitor data and best practices between Pre-K and Kindergarten Teams.
 Additionally the following are solutions to the root causes: Hiring additional staff to support small group instruction and utilizing academic tutors.
 Parent training for families for literacy and math support (PreK-12th); Providing tutorials; PLC support for core instruction and resources to support students that are deficient in skills for academic areas; Analysis of data, Modeling, co-teaching, and coaching teachers through lessons and planning for relevant and timely instruction to meet the needs of students; providing support with planning and using Masterboard scheduling to provide additional opportunities for rigorous coursework (AMP) and academic supports for students.
+Increasing word problem practice, peer coaching during small groups and Friday reviews will support solutions for elementary classrooms.
+Providing supplementary technology such as Graspable Math and IXL schoolwide will support building foundational skills.
 Additionally assisting with reducing language barriers and providing tutorial programs with measurable outcomes will also address root causes.